GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_design_I_ex4.md

     - Navigate to the `Item properties` panel on the right and switch to `Raster image`.
     - Click on the three dots `...` and select the file with your logo
     - If necessary, resize or move the picture on the print layout.

-9. Add soem additionalk information as text.
+9. Add some additional information as text.
     - Click on ![Add text icon](/fig/30.30.2_print_layout_add_text.png) (`Add text`)
     - Drag a rectangle on the canvas
     - In the item properties window on the right, you will find a text box with the text "Lorem ipsum".
 Here you can enter some additional information of the map, e.g. the coordinate system, basemap information or date.